sagar-ksahoo/BlackJack/README.md

-# JsTut
+# BlackJack
-Simple tutorial projects using js,html,css
+A simple black-jack game